penumbra-zone/penumbra/docs/protocol/src/concepts/transactions.md

 Transactions describe an atomic collection of changes to the ledger state.
 Each transaction consists of a sequence of *descriptions* for various actions[^1].
 Each description adds or subtracts (typed) value from the transaction's value balance, which must net to zero.
-Penumbra adapts the *Spend* and *Output* actions from Sapling, and adds many new descriptions to support additional functionality:

-Penumbra adapts Sapling's *Spend*, which spends a note and adds to the transaction's value balance, and *Output*, which creates a new note and subtracts from the transaction's value balance, and adds many new descriptions to support additional functionality:
+Penumbra adapts Sapling's *Spend*, which spends a note and adds to the transaction's value balance, and *Output*, which creates a new note and subtracts from the transaction's value balance.
+Penumbra also adds many new descriptions to support additional functionality:

 #### Transfers